-The Patrol unit, led by Lt.
-Ryan Speers, is responsible for making initial contact after dispatchers receive a call about a potential crime.
+The Patrol unit is responsible for making initial contact after dispatchers receive a call about a potential crime.
 The unit includes more than 20 officers who gather information about incidents, make rounds across campus, and interact with the community.
 As first-line responders, these officers are prepared for a variety of situations.
 Patrol officers work closely with the Community Services crisis support specialists to respond to victims.

 The U Police Bicycle unit offers a proactive community policing presence on campus.
 By patrolling on bicycles, these officers can access remote locations and are more approachable to pedestrians and other cyclists.
 During big events, such as football games, this unit can cover crowded areas quickly.
 The bicycle unit at the U has full-time officers who have earned a certification from the International Police Mountain Bike Association (IPMBA).
 Their uniforms are blue and black.